keeto/testigo/Readme.md

 			var str = this.str;
 			setTimeout(function(){
 				expect(str).toEqual('testigo');
-			});
+			}, 5000);
 		});

 	});

 	Runner.run();

 Testigo relies on explicit argument declarations for its testing functions `it` and `expect`.
 Rather than making these functions globals, Testigo passes these test functions as arguments in order to ensure that their scope would resolve to the current test-suite.
-Failing to define these named arguments will result in an error.
+Failing to define these named arguments will result in a syntax error.

 Usage and API